endorama/git-credential-cache-action/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

+# NOTE

+`credential-cache` cannot be used because "each step runs in a separate process".
+As steps cannot share env variables, is legit to think they can't share memory too.

 # git-credential-cache-action

 This action aim to improve git credential usage inside GitHub Actions by leveraging the git built-in credential cache helper.